7Swaize/go2-control/docs/public/install/dependencies/ros2-ws.md

 ```

-If you don't seen this, install the repository to your system.
+If you don't see lines similar to above indicating success, install the repository to your system with the following steps:

 ```bash
 sudo apt install software-properties-common